News

 Presents Latin vocabulary in a way that encourages retention and the application of meaning and use.
 Software builds a connection between image, meaning and pronunciation of the Latin word.

-Grant amount: $1,300
+Grant amount: $1,300 - Personalized Learning

 Brookside Place School